You know you're GenX if…

 You know what orange juice from concentrate tastes like.

-You had a high school classmate who wrote a story in English class about a kid who shoots up a school, and it wasn't a big deal.
+Your high-school classmate turned in a story for English Comp about a kid who shoots up a school, and the teacher just rolled her eyes.

 You’ve read porn.